georgewanglz2019/EvolveSignal/README.md

 # EvolveSignal

-A coding agent for discovering traffic signal control algorithms.
+A coding agent for discovering traffic signal control strategies.

 This repository contains the open-source implementation of the paper:

-**EvolveSignal: A Large Language Model-Powered Coding Agent for Discovering Traffic Signal Control Algorithms**
+**EvolveSignal: A Large Language Model Powered Coding Agent for Discovering Traffic Signal Control Strategies**
 arXiv: <https://arxiv.org/abs/2509.03335>

 ## Acknowledgments